asalda/FiCUS/README.md

 - The code is composed of two `.py` files:
   - ```ficus.py``` is the **main** script.
 It reads the INPUT file provided by the user, and performs the fit according to the options enclosed in the CONFIGURATION file (see [Input and Configuration files](README.md#input-and-configuration-files)).
 Apart from the best-fit parameters, it creates the OUTPUT files and figures (see [Outputs and Plots](README.md#outputs-and-plots)).
   - ```ficus_functions.py``` is a **secondary** script.
 After being called, all the functions are imported into the main script.
-This file includes pre-defined scripts for spectral analysis, loading INPUT files and handling wityh data and models, as well as functions for the fitting routine, SED parameters calculations and plotting.
+This file includes pre-defined functions for spectral analysis, loading INPUT files and handling wityh data and models, as well as functions for the fitting routine, SED parameters calculations and plotting.

 ## Installation
 `FiCUS` is written in `Python` language.
-Before installing the code, the current working environment must be equipped with the following packages, that otherwise can be easily installed/updated using [pip](https://pypi.org/project/pip/), [conda](https://docs.conda.io/en/latest/) or any other package manager:
+Before installing the code, the working environment must be equipped with the following packages, that otherwise can be easily installed/updated using [pip](https://pypi.org/project/pip/), [conda](https://docs.conda.io/en/latest/) or any other package manager:
 ```
 > python 3.7.4
 > matplotlib 3.1.1